Tropical Lagrangian multi-sections and toric vector bundles: Kaneyama's classification via SYZ-type construction

 \subsubsection{The semi-flat bundle}

-For a tropical multi-section $\bb{L}=(L,\Sigma',\mu,\pi,\varphi)$, we have denoted the ramification locus by $S'$ and the branched locus by $S$.
+For a tropical multi-section $\bb{L}=(L,\Sigma_L,\mu,\pi,\varphi)$, we have denoted the ramification locus by $S'$ and the branch locus by $S$.
 Both of them are assumed to be contained in the codimension 2 strata.
 We define the 1-skeleton of $X_{\Sigma}$: